madisonjordan/aws-bootcamp-cruddur-2023/journal/week10.md

 #### Key Takeaways
 <!-- Key takeaways for this week -->
 - Check your Network ACLs have outbound routes if you're having issues
+- Update Behavior, Modification vs Replacement, in CloudFormation causes a lot of unexpected issues
+- Logical Names for resources have a length limit, so try to keep them short including when using `!Sub` to change them

 #### Questions
 <!-- Questions on the materials or concepts with their answers, if available.-->